09 Jul PCOS: What You Need to Know

-Polycystic ovary syndrome is a disorder that affects the endocrine system.
-Roughly 5 million women of childbearing age in the U.S. have this disorder.
-In honor of September being PCOS Awareness Month, here is some important information on this disorder.
+Polycystic ovary syndrome, also known as PCOS, is a disorder that affects the endocrine system.
+Roughly 7-10% of childbearing age in the U.S. have this disorder.
+It also known as a very common cause of infertility.

 What Causes It?